Graviton-Code-Editor/Graviton-App/BUILDING.md

 npm start:experimental:browser
 ```

-If shows an empty dark screen just wait.
+If shows an empty dark screen wait some seconds and if Graviton doesn't load try reloading the window (Ctrl+R).

 ## Building